coder-forge/chain-forge/README.md

 ### Running Locally

 For testing and experimentation it is best to run Chain Forge locally.
-This involves running a local private blockchain using `testrpc` and then running a front end webserver to deploy and interact with the contracs using `truffle`.
+This involves running a local private blockchain using `testrpc` (installed above as ethereumjs-testrpc) and then running a front end webserver to deploy and interact with the contracs using `truffle`.

 Private local blockchain